-- Saute, breaking up the ground chicken with a spatula, until chicken is fully cooked (about 5 minutes).
+- Saute, breaking up the ground chicken with a spatula, until chicken is no longer pink, about 5 minutes.

-- Reduce heat to medium-high, add marinara sauce, salt, Italian seasoning, red pepper flakes, black pepper and sugar.
-Stir occasionally and cook for about 5 minutes, until sauce has thickened slightly.
-Take off heat.
+- Stir in marinara sauce, salt, Italian seasoning, red pepper flakes, black pepper and sugar.
+Reduce heat to medium, cook for about 4 to 5 minutes, until the sauce has thickened slightly.
+Remove pan from heat.

 Assemble & Bake